-Nonresidential structures must be elevated to the standards described above or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two (2) feet above the 100-year (or one percent (1%) annual chance) floodplain.
-All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three (3) feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least three (3) feet above the 100-year floodplain as an ''activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property.''
+Nonresidential structures must be elevated to the standards described above or floodproofed, in accordance with FEMA floodproofing standards at 44 C.F.R. §60.3(c)(3)(ii) or successor standard, up to at least two (2) feet above the 100-year (or one percent (1%) annual chance) floodplain.
+All Critical Actions, as defined at 24 C.F.R. §55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three (3) feet above the 100-year floodplain elevation.
+If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least three (3) feet above the 100-year floodplain elevation.
+Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
 For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.